kukuu/motivation/README.md

 Teams are the way that most companies get important work done.
 When you combine the energy, knowledge, and skills (EKS) of a motivated group of people, then you and your team can accomplish anything you set your minds to.

 Below are some mistakes leaders make that drive away their top talent.
-Rule of thumb, "Reflect on your behavior, fix these mistakes, and get ready to boost your team performance and motivation."
+Rule of thumb, "Lead by example by reflecting on your behavior, fix these mistakes, and get ready to boost your team performance and motivation."

 ## How to motivate your team